-All week I've made some E2L recipes either from, Eat To Live or from the Eat For Health Cookbook
+All week I've made some E2L recipes either from, Eat To Live or from the Eat For Health Cookbook.

 Today I decided to try something different.
 I made a portobello mushroom burger for my dh.